 (b) A sufficient number of personnel capable of supervising and carrying out the radiological services shall be provided.
-Their training must conform to the requirements set out in the Medical Radiation Health and Safety Act, Sections 61-14E-1 through 61-15E-12, NMSA 1978 and regulations promulgated by the New Mexico environment department titled Radiologic Technology Certification, 20.3.20 NMAC.
+Their training must conform to the requirements set out in the Medical Radiation Health and Safety Act, Sections 61-14E-1 through 61-15E-12, NMSA 1978 and regulations promulgated by the New Mexico environment department titled radiologic technology certification, 20 NMAC 3.2.
+[Recompiled as 20.3.20 NMAC]